FOLIO: Natural Language Reasoning with First-Order Logic: Corpus Construction

-We then ask human annotators to assign nouns, phrases, or clauses to the abstract entities or categories that reflect real-life scenarios to each template and to write logically-valid stories in natural language.
+In this approach, we first generate logically valid stories, which are templates containing abstract categories and entities, by combining multiple syllogisms into a single story template: the conclusion of one syllogism is used as a premise for the next syllogism.
+There are 256 logically distinct types of syllogisms and 24 of them are valid \citep{annelehman}.
+We use various combinations of 24 valid syllogisms.
+We also add in conjunction, disjunction, and implication.
+We show an example of the resulting templates in Appendix \ref{app:template}.
+We then ask human annotators to assign nouns, phrases, or clauses to the abstract entities or categories that reflect real-life scenarios to each template and write logically-valid stories in natural language.
 The usage of the template is to ensure that we have a set of varied and complex logical stories with multiple conclusions.
 There are many ways of expressing the same logic template in natural language, and so the generated templates augment, rather than limit, the creativity of humans.